 The importance of personal safety training

 Personal safety training is essential for creating and maintaining a safe work environment.
-A successful training program teaches employees the role they play in keeping themselves and each other safe.
+In particular, a successful training program teaches employees the role they play in keeping themselves and each other safe.
 If you don’t implement individual accountability measures at your site, your EHS team may struggle to reach its goals.

 What is personal safety at work?

 In the workplace, personal safety refers to the responsibility of individuals to practice situational awareness and protect themselves from safety hazards.
+By incorporating personal safety training, workers become better equipped to handle threats.
 Here are just a few of the personal safety hazards that workers must guard against:

 But through process and site-specific training, you can equip your employees to identify, report, and avoid unsafe work conditions.